Ayush-Poddar-2003/TUTORIALS/CSS/01_Basics.md

 - CSS stands for Cascading Style Sheets
 - Cascade : waterfall
 - Stylesheets let us design web pages
-- Some are : Sass,less etc
+- Some atylesheets are : Sass,less etc

 Earlier we had limited designing stuff using html, later w3consortium introduced html 3.2 with tags such as < font >, < center > attributes such as "face size color"